Creating a Basic Flow

 1st bot testing.png

-Learn more about additional automation in the Advanced Capabilities guide to bring your bot to the next level!.
+Learn more about additional automation in the Advanced Capabilities guide to bring your creation to the next level!.

 Learn more about incorporating AI into the flow at the AI Agent Settings guide.